Skip to main content

 Register your orchestrator on-chain

-Your production orchestrator needs to activate and set pricing on-chain:
+Your production Orchestrator needs to activate and set pricing on-chain:

 Then activate via the CLI: